Signalium/signalium/docs/src/app/advanced/signals-as-monads/page.md

 The issue with the Hooks version, however, is how it works under the hood.

 As we know, Hooks rerun whenever there _might_ be an update.
-This is why we have to constantly pass in our dependencies to every hook, and why all of the operations of hooks have to idempotent for the given set of arguments.
+This is why we have to constantly pass in our dependencies to every hook, and why all of the operations of hooks have to be idempotent for the given set of arguments.
 What is happening in our example above is that we are rerunning all of the steps of the `useLoadAndProcessData` function that we _already ran_ in order to rebuild the previous state of the world, and we are _then_ advancing to the next step.

 And it's not just that hook that we're rerunning - we're also rerunning _every_ other hook above it in the call stack, all the way up to the nearest component.
 This is where the complexity comes from.
 And this is why hooks are not _monadic_.

 Imagine if this were the way that `async`/`await` syntax worked.
 We rerun the _entire_ function leading up to the currently active `await` statement.
 If all of those steps were fully idempotent and non-stateful, then that would _technically_ work.
 We could do that each time, and not really worry about capturing and restoring context fully in the Promise.

-That may sound far-fetched to you, but going back to the days _before_ promises, maybe that would be a bit more appealing.
+That may sound far-fetched to you, but going back to the days _before_ Promises, maybe that would be a bit more appealing.

 ```ts
 function useLoadAndProcessData(query, callback) {